Canon SX520 vs Sony A77 II

 Studio photographers will appreciate that the Sony A77 II (unlike the SX520) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A77 II is a recent model that features in the current product line-up of Sony.
-In contrast, the SX520 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX520 was succeeded by the Canon SX530.
+Both the SX520 and the A77 II have been discontinued, but can regularly be found used on ebay.
+The SX520 was replaced by the Canon SX530, while the A77 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon SX520 better than the Sony A77 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.